-- 7 Traffic Impacts of Future Train Service Increases: As noted above, project-level and cumulative 8 localized traffic impacts would be reduced to a less than significant level at some, but not all 9 locations with proposed mitigation.
-Given funding limitations, Caltrain alone cannot commit to 10 a comprehensive set of improvements to avoid all project or cumulative traffic impacts.
-Affected 11 parties may advocate that the Proposed Project should commit to these improvements, despite 12 the financial limitations, think that the Proposed Project should be delayed until funding is 13 obtained to make such a commitment, or that the Proposed Project should not go forward with 14 these impacts. - Project Impacts on Freight Service: As described above, the Proposed Project could affect freight service because of changes in freight operational hours, which would be of concern to Union Pacific Railroad and freight users.
-The Proposed Project would provide adequate vertical clearances to accommodate existing freight equipment, and the Draft EIR identifies mitigation to restore existing effective vertical clearances where necessary and appropriate.
+- 1 necessary and appropriate.
 Still, changes in vertical clearance would be of concern to the affected parties. - Consideration of Alternatives: The Draft EIR analyzes several alternatives to the Proposed Project at a lesser level of detail as allowed by CEQA.
-Some individuals may desire that Caltrain consider alternatives to electrification at an equal level to the Proposed Project and that the JPB Board would select one of such alternatives instead of the Proposed Project. - 25 The following issues remain to be resolved: - Consideration of Comments on this Draft EIR: Caltrain will consider and respond to substantive comments on the Draft EIR in the Final EIR scheduled for completion later in 2014. - Certification of the EIR and Adoption of the Project: The JPB will need to consider the Final EIR, once prepared, and decide whether to certify the document.
-If certified, then the Board would need to decide whether to adopt the Proposed Project. - Design of the Proposed Project and Procurement of Rolling Stock: The final design of the Proposed Project needs to be completed following the environmental process as does the procurement process for EMU rolling stock. - FRA Rule-Making on Alternative Compliant Vehicles: The FRA is currently engaged in rule making that may influence Proposed Project operations, including whether or not the current FRA waiver requirements concerning temporal separation need to be retained. - California Public Utility Commission (CPUC) Draft General Order: The CPUC initiated rule-making (13-03-009) in 2013 pursuant to Petition 12-10-011 concerning a new General Order governing safety standards for the use of 25 kVA electrical lines to power high-speed trains.
+Some individuals may desire that Caltrain consider alternatives to electrification at an equal level to the Proposed Project and that the JPB Board would select one of such alternatives instead of the Proposed Project. - The following issues remain to be resolved: - Consideration of Comments on this Draft EIR: Caltrain will consider and respond to substantive comments on the Draft EIR in the Final EIR scheduled for completion later in 2014. - Certification of the EIR and Adoption of the Project: The JPB will need to consider the Final EIR, once prepared, and decide whether to certify the document.
+If certified, then the Board would need to decide whether to adopt the Proposed Project. - Design of the Proposed Project and Procurement of Rolling Stock: The final design of the Proposed Project needs to be completed following the environmental process as does the procurement process for EMU rolling stock. - FRA Rule-Making on Alternative Compliant Vehicles: The FRA is currently engaged in rule-making that may influence Proposed Project operations., including whether or not the current FRA waiver requirements concerning temporal separation need to be retained. - California Public Utility Commission (CPUC) Draft General Order: The CPUC initiated rule-making (13-03-009) in 2013 pursuant to Petition 12-10-011 concerning a new General Order governing safety standards for the use of 25 kVA electrical lines to power high-speed trains.
 Because the OCS for the Proposed Project would be used in the future by both Caltrain and high-speed rail, some of the issues addressed in the draft General Order may apply to the Proposed Project OCS.
-It also appears additional CPUC rule-making proceedings would be needed for the Proposed Project because it would not be a fully grade-separated shared system.

-- Resolution of Legal Challenges to the Use of Proposition 1A Funds by CHSRA: There are existing challenges to the current proposed use of Proposition 1A bond funds for the high-speed rail project.
-Depending on the resolution of these legal challenges, there might be affects to the proposed use of Proposition 1A funds to fund a significant portion of the capital costs of the Proposed Project. - Planning and Design of the Blended Service Improvements: Blended Service needs further evaluation and design in order to define specific improvements necessary along the Caltrain corridor, including station design, track improvements, passing track location and design, maintenance facility design and location, as well as other details. - Project-Level Evaluation of Blended Service Improvements by CHSRA: Following further design, CHSRA will need to conduct project-level environmental evaluation of Blended Service in accordance with federal and state environmental regulations.
+It also appears additional CPUC rule-making proceedings would be needed for the Proposed Project because it would not be a fully grade-separated shared system. - Resolution of Legal Challenges to the Use of Proposition 1A Funds by CHSRA: There are existing challenges to the current proposed use of Proposition 1A bond funds for the high-speed rail project.
+Depending on the resolution of these legal challenges, there might be affects to effects on the proposed use of Proposition 1A funds to fund a significant portion of the capital costs of the Proposed Project. - Planning and Design of the Blended Service Improvements: Blended Service needs further evaluation and design in order to define specific improvements necessary along the Caltrain corridor, including station design, track improvements, passing track location and design, maintenance facility design and location, as well as other details. - Project-Level Evaluation of Blended Service Improvements by CHSRA: Following further design, CHSRA will need to conduct project-level environmental evaluation of Blended Service in accordance with federal and state environmental regulations. - Preemption of CEQA by Federal Law: As discussed in Section 1.5.1, there is considerable legal authority for the proposition that CEQA does not apply to the construction, improvement and operation of rail lines that are subject to federal jurisdiction.
+Consequently, as a federally-regulated rail carrier, in the event of litigation, the JPB reserves the right to assert that federal law may preempt aspects of CEQA as applied to the Proposed Project.

-1 Table ES-3.
+Table ES-3.
 Summary of Project Impacts and Required Mitigation Measures